jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Later kings still didn't learn.
 Even more distanced from the frontline inside their palaces, banquets and balls.
 Many more Darth Kings faced the chopping block with the voice of God calling them martyrs.
 The irony was, their stubbornness caused real protagonists like Rousseau, Washington, and Jefferson to rise up.
 These protagonists used new tools and a new philosophy to empower the people to become player gods and share in the responsibility of government.

 Remember this story.
-Darth Blockbuster won't "see the light" until you become a player god and take responsibility for the politics of your community.
+Darth Blockbuster won't "see the light".
+You have to become a player god and take responsibility for the politics of your community.
 And you already are.
 It was when the people felt the majic of the printing press, scientific instruments, and gun, they became player gods.
 And that's why you are by default a believer in Techvolution.
 Because you're using computers and the internet.
-The tools of the Internet Age that empower you to become a today's new player god.
+The tools of the Internet Age that empower you to become today's new player god.

 ## The Majic of the Internet - If We Use the Internet, We Automatically Fight For the Internet Age